Meet Our Attorneys

 - Drafted winning motion for summary judgment in multi-million-dollar litigation by an operator against her client; the plaintiff nonsuited case before the judge ruled on the motion.

 - Won six figures in sanctions against oil equipment provider on behalf of the former president of a subsidiary.
-The Texas Bluesheet identified this result as the “verdict of the week”.
-After obtaining dismissal of all claims, recovered the highest ever amount of sanctions assessed in an employment case in state district court in Houston at that time.
+The Texas Bluesheet identified this result as the “verdict of the week” after obtaining dismissal of all claims.

 - Successfully argued to have a decision against the client overturned in the 14th Court of Appeals.
 The client recovered the majority of the fees expended.
 The case, Comsys Information Technology Services, Inc. v.
 Twin City Fire Ins.
 Co., 130 S.W.3d 181 (Tex.
 App. — Houston [14th Dist.]
 2003, review denied) is cited often in reported decisions involving insurance coverage issues.

 - Defended a nationwide auto and travel organization in a breach of contract and tortious interference action in which the plaintiff sought $8 million in damages.
 At the end of a five-week trial, the jury returned a zero verdict in favor of the defense on all claims.
 Successfully defended verdict on appeal.